Last Updated on March 26, 2021 by Grow with Bovees

 Dethatching is a light process, and power raking is a more aggressive way to getting rid of thatch.
 A regular dethatcher is fitted with spring tines that dislodge the layer of thatch, while power rakes are fitted with blades complete with rotating flails that dig up thick layers of old grass clippings and debris from your lawn.

-If you have a regular lawn mower, you will very likely be able to find a special blade called a dethatching blade which fits onto your mower in place of the cutting blade, effectively turning your grass cutting machine into a dethatcher at a fraction of the cost of a complete new toy.
+If you have a regular lawn mower, you will very likely be able to find a special blade called a dethatching blade which fits onto your mower in place of the cutting blade, just lift your mower up and change out the blade, this effectively turns your mower into a dethatcher at a fraction of the cost of a complete new toy.

 Now that you know the difference between a dethatcher and a power rake, you’re probably wondering which tool is right for you.
 First, it is important to use any one of the two tools if you notice dead thatch in your lawn that is preventing it from breathing, and good grass from flourishing.

-For a lawn that’s gotten hard, and/or has a lot of bare spots, and is out of control, aerating your lawn with some lawn aerator shoes may be a better option.
+For a lawn that’s gotten hard, and/or has a lot of bare spots, and is out of control, aerating your lawn with some lawn aerator shoes, or if it’s a larger lawn, using a pull behind aerator may be a better option.
 And if you’re still undecided about what you need, it is a good idea to speak to a lawn care professional.